125 Common Interview Questions and Answers (With Tips)February 24, 2020

 1. Tell me about yourself.

-Your interviewers will likely start out with a question about yourself and your background to get to know you.
-Start out by giving them an overview about your current position or activities, then provide the most important and relevant highlights from your background that make you most qualified for the role.
-If you’d like, it is generally acceptable to include some light personal details about things like your pets, hobbies or family.
-Doing so can help you be more memorable and personable to the interviewer.
+Tip: Your interviewers will likely start out with a question about yourself and your background to get to know you.
+Start out by giving them an overview of your current position or activities, then provide the most important and relevant highlights from your background that make you most qualified for the role.

 For more on answering this question, visit Interview Question: “Tell Me About Yourself.”

 Tip: When an interviewer asks you to talk about yourself, they’re looking for information about how your qualities and characteristics align with the skills they believe are required to succeed in the role.
 If possible, include quantifiable results to demonstrate how you use your best attributes to drive success.

 Example: “I would say that as a security officer, I’m vigilant, proactive and committed to ensuring safe, secure, and orderly environments.
 In my last incident response rating, I received a 99% against the team average, which has been at around 97% over the past three years.
 I like to be thorough, documenting all incidents.
 I’m also a lifelong learner, always seeking out the latest security equipment and techniques to patrol buildings.
 I frequently make suggestions to management about security improvements and changes as my motivation comes from making a meaningful contribution.”